anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

 DoS attacks can be attempted.

-Especially when supporting DNS-SD browsing across unicast DNS, Pledges MUST implement DoS prevention measures, such as limiting the number and rate of accepted TCP connections on a per-initiator basis.
+Especially when supporting DNS-SD browsing across unicast DNS, pledges MUST implement DoS prevention measures, such as limiting the number and rate of accepted TCP connections on a per-initiator basis.
 If feasible for the implementation, simultaneous connections SHOULD be possible, so that an ongoing attacker connection will not delay a valid Registrar-Agent connection.
 When accepting connections, a strategy such as LRU MAY be used to ensure that an attacker